putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 Climbing up was stupid, he knew.
 But he couldn’t head into the woods teeming with those creatures.
 Maybe hide instead.
 He would wait.
 Catch his breath.
 Think of his next move.
 Hope that they would not track him here.

-He was a kinda short for a stormtrooper, but he could probably just reach that branch, even in his wrecked-body state.
+He was a little short for a stormtrooper, but he could probably just reach that branch, even in his wrecked-body state.
 He leapt, and leapt and leapt and finally caught the branch.
 He swung up and looped over it with his feet.
 His arm, shoulders and chest seared with pain, and he groaned loudly.
-He realized his mistake, and hung awkardly from the branch listening for any sign they'd heard him.
+He realized his mistake, and hung awkwardly from the branch listening for any sign they'd heard him.
 After what seemed like several painful minutes of silence with his weight hanging from his damaged limbs, he pulled himself up.
 Soon he was standing on it.
 He climbed the next branch, and the next, and the next, up and up.
 Away and away.

 He straddled a branch, wet and dripping with muck.
 The smell was still overwhelming.
 The cold was biting.
-His quick asessment of his condition and predicament were not good.
+His quick assessment of his condition and predicament were not good.
 But at least he was out of that swamp.
 His vantage point gave him glimpses of what was unfolding below and around him, but not much.
 He could hear splashes as some of the creatures waded into the dump.
 They must have finally figured it out.
 Occasional laughs punctuated darkness.
 Those things kept up their capering even while wallowing in filth!

 From his treetop hiding place, he could occasionally spot the creatures moving in and out of patches of light.
 Furry splotches in golden patches of illumination.
 That was all he could see with his own eyes.
-His helmet and its sensors was long gone.
+His helmet and its sensors were long gone.
 The spectral glimpses did show one fact: The swamp was slowing their progress.
 Their short legs and awkward movements left them struggling to move at times.

 At least they were busy instead of right on his tail.
 He considered his next move.